José María González

+José María Angél González, sometimes spelled José María Angél Gonzáles, was the governor of the independent Cantón de Nuevo México, also known as the Junta Popular, in the Río Arriba Rebellion in 1837.
+He was the first Pueblo elected governor of New Mexico, and the first Pueblo ruler of the polity since Po'pay and Luis Tupatu during the Pueblo republic (1680—1692).

-José María Angél González was the governor of the independent Junta Popular during New Mexico’s Río Arriba Rebellion in 1837.
-González, sometimes spelled Gonzáles, was a Taos Pueblo Indian who led the Junta Popular or Cantón, which was the most ethnically inclusive government in the history of New Mexico.
-González was quickly replaced by Pablo Montoya as Cantón Governor.
-González was the first and only Pueblo elected Governor of New Mexico.
+González was Taos Pueblo, Genízaro, and Pawnee.
+González's federal republic of Pueblos and Hispanos was the ethnically inclusive in the history of New Mexico up to the 2010s.
+González was overthrown and replaced by Pablo Montoya as Cantón Governor after proposing the Cantón petition for annexation by the United States.
+González was the first and only duly-elected Governor of New Mexico to be Pueblo.

+Background

 José María González was from Chimayó and was an accomplished buffalo hunter.
 González was illiterate and his democratic election marks the only time New Mexico elected an Indian to the governorship.
-González was likely born a Genízaro father and Taos Pueblo mother, although his exact background is still debated by scholars, who compared his groundbreaking position to Benito Juárez a generation later.
+González was likely born to a Genízaro and Pawnee father and Taos Pueblo mother, although his exact background is still debated by scholars, who compared his groundbreaking position to Benito Juárez a generation later.
 He replaced unpopular Mexican governor Albino Pérez before his replacement by Montoya.
 Both González and Pérez were killed during the rebellion, but Montoya would survive to lead the Taos Revolt ten years later.
 The revolt underlined how increased isolation from Mexico City combined with "Mexico's declarations of political equality for all ethnic groups" increased Pueblo and Hispano cooperation in Mexican New Mexico—"the two groups ousted the governor and briefly established an Independent state—the Cantón—with an Indian serving as its governor.